 We are currently providing support for communities affected by

 In PNG, we are working with our local church partners to distribute more than 300,000 PPE to health workers.
 Through your support we are also providing educational materials, handwashing training and hygiene kits (including masks and hand sanitisers) to those most at risk.
 Psychosocial support and sustainable livelihoods training are also a priority.

 In April 2020, Category 5 Cyclone Harold hit the Solomon Islands, Papua New Guinea, Vanuatu, Fiji, Samoa and Tonga, leaving a trail of destruction, death and displacement in its wake.
 We worked with our partners to deliver emergency assistance including basic supplies like food, water, shelter and first aid.
 We continue to support affected families in their efforts to rebuild their lives.

 Tropical Cyclone Yasa

 In December 2020, Category 5 Cyclone Yasa hit the low-lying island of Fiji.
 The storm was the most powerful to hit Fiji, and displaced more than 23,000 people.
-We worked hand-in-hand with our partners to deliver emergency assistance including food, water, shelter and first aid.
+With your support, we worked hand in hand with our partners to deliver emergency assistance including food, water, shelter and first aid.
 We continue to support affected communities.

-When emergencies hit, we are on the ground with
+When emergencies hit, we support partners on the ground with

 Food, water and emergency shelter